-A placement agreement has been entered into by the Issuer and the Managers for this Programme, including the possibility to sell to third parties.
+A placement agreement has been entered into by the Issuer and the Managers for the Programme, including the possibility to sell to third parties.

-Notwithstanding the above, new collaborating entities may be added by the Issuer in the future to this Program by communicating so to MARF by means of a relevant information notice.
+Notwithstanding the above, new collaborating entities may be added by the Issuer in the future to the Programme by communicating so to MARF by means of a relevant information notice.

-Bankinter will also act as paying agent (the "Paying Agent").
+Bankinter, S.A. will also act as paying agent (the "Paying Agent").